With Florida already on track to break its previous python hunt record, now may be the perfect time to deploy your stuffed coyote as snake bait.

 “Cold, sunny days are ideal,” said Florida Fish and Wildlife Conservation Commission spokeswoman Carli Segelson.

-As of Friday, at least 66 Burmese pythons had been bagged, just two shy of the 2013 total.
+As of Thursday, 66 Burmese pythons had been bagged, just two shy of the 2013 total.
 At that pace, hunters could double the tally.
 Just 37 snakes had been caught by the halfway point three years ago, Segelson said.

-In the years since, South Florida's fascination with snake encounters -- whether real or imagined -- has deepened.
+In the years since, South Florida’s fascination with snake encounters — whether real or imagined — has only deepened.
 Earlier this week, a photo showing a boa constrictor wrapped around a coyote allegedly snapped off Alligator Alley made a run on the Internet.
 Wildlife officials and skeptics quickly dismissed it as a taxidermied hoax.

 While fewer hunters signed up for this year’s challenge, which started Jan.
 16, they may have been better prepared by online video training and numerous classes held around the state.
 Officials also expanded the hunt to 11 different state parks and wildlife management areas covering much of South Florida.
 A handful of authorized trappers were also allowed into Everglades National Park.